3xw/cakephp-cache/README.md

 in your AppController load the component AFTER Auth!!

 	$this->loadComponent('Awallef/Cache.ActionCache');
+	// normal settings

+	// OR

+	$this->loadComponent('Awallef/Cache.ActionCache',['skip_debug' => false]);
+	// skip_debug default is true
+	// so here it means cache is deliver even if you are in debug mode....

 ## Retrieve cache via Nginx
 First install nginx redis extension.
 Then set your cache config to store in redis.
 You can use my plugin...